balanced/balanced.github.com/_posts/2013-02-21-fraud-data.md

 ---
 layout: post
 author: Ganesh Venkataraman
-title: "Death, Taxes, and eCommerce Fraud"
+title: "Chargebacks, Fraud, & High-pass Filters"
 tags:
 - balanced
 - fraud
 - data
+- chargebacks
 ---

 ##Target Audience
 Anyone who handles commerce online - stores, marketplaces, payment processors etc. I don't care if you are a customer or a competitor.
-If you are dealing with fraud, you are my brother/sister.
+If you are dealing with fraud, you are my brother/sister of mine.
 Read on.

 ##Objective
 Share the knowledge/wisdom I gained so you benefit from it and hopefully spread